 Master’s degree in Mental Health Counseling – Capella University

 Christina is passionate about helping you find your happiness in life.
 So often we are stuck in the past, haunted by trauma and weighed down by shame and guilt.
 We are not our pasts and do not have to be defined by them.
 Christina wants to help you move forward by incorporating your strengths and resilience into the healing journey you have in front of you.
 She will provide a space for you to bring your concerns that is safe, confidential, and free from judgment.
 You are the expert of your own life and she is simply there to help hold whatever pain you have been carrying around.

 Christina’s approach is collaborative in nature, and pulls from a variety of modalities including cognitive behavioral therapy (CBT), narrative, person-centered, mindfulness practice, and psychoeducation.
-She is trained in EMDR, and is a Certified Clinical Trauma Professional (CCTP-II).
+She is trained in EMDR and AIR Network, and is a Certified Clinical Trauma Professional (CCTP-II).
 Her background in advocacy provides her with a solid foundation to work collaboratively with you towards addressing trauma, domestic violence, sexual assault, depression, anxiety, PTSD, shame and guilt, trust, relationship conflict, and self-esteem issues.
 Christina works with both individuals and couples, starting from adolescence through later life.

-In her free time she enjoys spending it with her spouse and three kids.
+In her free time she enjoys spending it with her spouse and kids.
 She loves to travel when she gets the time, and when she doesn’t, a day-trip to Duluth will tide her over.